crdrisko/drychem/common-utilities/README.md

   *Note:* Only the libraries will be installed.

-- `utils_enable_networking`

-  Allow for the networking libraries to be built and included.
-The reason for this library having a separate flag is that it's one of the only libraries with source code that isn't fully contained in the header files that make up the library.
-Because of this, the library must include a static library which may or may not be desirable to the end user.

 - `utils_exclude_scripts`

   This option won't include or install the bash scripts that go with the repository.
 This is useful if you're just interested in the C++ libraries.
 The bash scripts, while useful, may not find much use outside of my own development or research processes.